franciskershaw/game-of-fives/README.md

 * Choice of difficulty setting
 * Section explaining the rules
 * Dedicated area for gameplay
-* User feedback for a successful or unsucessful round, as well as victory or defeat
+* User feedback for a successful or unsuccessful round, as well as victory or defeat
 * Visible representation of current scores
 * Visible representation of historic wins vs losses record
 * Sound effects

 #### Content requirements
-* Design of game must be aestehtically pleasing and easy to navigate
+* Design of game must be aesthetically pleasing and easy to navigate
 * Game must load quickly
 * Rules must be brief but clear
 * Game must contain no logic errors